-Origo Bakery - Making a Difference
+Origo Bakery - Baking a Difference

 François had a very successful career at Google, working there for 10 years, including 4 years in San Francisco.
-His apartment was just next to one of the most famous bakeries in the US, Tartine, famous four their organic goodnesses.
+His apartment was just next to one of the most famous bakeries in the US, Tartine, famous for their organic goodnesses.
 François was inspired.

 François quit his job and wanted to learn more.
 He asked to work for free at a prestigious bakery in Paris and gained useful skills.
-When moving to Barcelona he found a perfect location to set up his own bakery, and let me tell you: it’s not any old bakery.
+When moving to Barcelona, he found a perfect location to set up his own bakery, and let me tell you: it’s not any old bakery.

 François wants to make sure that what he does has a positive impact on sustainability and the environment.
 Therefore he ONLY uses ancient grains and organic ingredients anything he bakes.
-He works closely with a farmer close to Gerona who has dedicated his work to preserving ancient local grains and sustainable, organic farming.
+He works closely with a farmer close to Gerona, who has dedicated his work to preserving ancient local grains and sustainable, organic farming.
 Even the salt he uses is organic, from the Ebro delta.